The post-festum page of the twenty-fifth workshop

 * the origin of ordinary matter-antimatter asymmetry.

-* How many families shall we be able to observe at the LHC and at which energies?
+o How to interpret the so far made searches for new physics?* How many families shall we be able to observe at the LHC and at which energies?

 * How many scalar fields shall the LHC observe?